ECU police prepare for homecoming festivities, game day

 GREENVILLE, N.C.
 (WNCT) – Members of ECU Police are gearing up for a busy homecoming weekend in Greenville.

-Nearly 35 thousand people are expected to come to town to take part in Pirate homecoming festivities.
+Nearly 35,000 people are expected to come to town to take part in Pirate homecoming festivities.

 Captain Chris Sutton, with ECU Police, is warning folks to be aware of heavy traffic around Dowdy Ficklen Stadium and throughout the city.